theotherp/nzbhydra2/readme.md

 [Screenshots](https://imgur.com/a/ePxwj)

 ### Major improvements over NZBHydra v1
 * Improved performance especially when using many indexers and/or doing multiple searches concurrently.
-Up to six times faster search times (ignoring indexer response times):
+Up to six times faster search times (ignoring indexer response times) and twice as fast result presentation:
   * I wrote a benchmark.
-5*3 concurrent searches took v1 50 seconds while v2 only took 4 seconds.
+5*3 concurrent API searches took 50 seconds on v1 compared to 4 seconds on v2.
 5 subsequent single searches took 15 versus 2 seconds.
   * Stats calculation may be slower, but you don't do that so often
 * Display of search progress with update messages and option to cancel searching
 * RSS support which will cache the results for a given time